pwnyy/Streamer.bot_Imports/pwnDeathCounter_Single/readme.md

 | deathCountMsg | string/text  | Message if the current game has a death counter that can be shown|

 ### Get Leaderboard (TopX)
-[justify]This action provides you with a leaderboard which will be posted into chat, or if needed in your OBS, Discord, or in a File.
-To use it separately from the command and have it for example post in your Discord after a stream you can duplicate the action, get rid of the command trigger and add the Twitch > Channel > Stream Offline trigger, and then use the argument pdcsLeaderboardObs in the webhook sub-action.[/justify]
+This action provides you with a leaderboard which will be posted into chat, or if needed in your OBS, Discord, or in a File.
+To use it separately from the command and have it for example post in your Discord after a stream you can duplicate the action, get rid of the command trigger and add the Twitch > Channel > Stream Offline trigger, and then use the argument pdcsLeaderboardObs in the webhook sub-action.

 <details>
 <summary> Additional Arguments for Leaderboard  </summary>